-The NRI would be a novel approach to assessing supply chain transportation networks in the context of agricultural freight.
-Farm products and food are among the top 5 commodities by tonnage and dollar value transported by truck in Vermont (15).
-Among farm products, raw bulk milk is the most valuable agricultural commodity, contributing up to 70% of agricultural farm gate receipts (16).
+The NRI was selected as a promising way to assess supply chain transportation networks in the context of agricultural freight in Vermont.
+Farm products and food are among the top five commodities by tonnage and dollar value transported by truck in Vermont [19].
+Among farm products, raw bulk milk is the most valuable agricultural commodity, contributing almost two-thirds of agricultural farm gate receipts [4].
 Thus, a data set was obtained so that the NRI could be applied to determine critical links supporting milk flows in the state.
 Such information could facilitate investment in road segments and increase the resilience of the food system.